Sport Birmingham: Coronavirus Information & Guidance

 - School Games Organisers - Birmingham's School Games Organisers are promoting activities for children to keep active (please visit their Your School Games pages below):

-- Create Development - https://jasmineactive.com/news/home-learning-resources/ - Realplay at home is free for any families while children are at home during the current crisis
+Create Development - Real play at home is free for any families while children are at home during the current crisis

-- 'imoves' - https://imoves.com/imovement-signup - 'imoves' are offering free access to their 'imovement' platform with videos, music and lesson plans.
+imoves : imoves are offering free access to their 'movement' platform with videos, music and lesson plans.

 Clubs and Community organisations

-- Click here to read how Sport Birmingham can help
+- Satellite Clubs: Click here to read how Sport Birmingham can help

 - NCVO guidance support the voluntary sector by connecting, representing and supporting voluntary organisations on how to prepare and manage your organisation throughout the pandemic